-- "Healthy, delicious and responsible eating" aspect: 100% of the subsidiaries. - "Employee well-being" aspect: 100% of the workforce registered at the end of the period. - "Environmental footprint" aspect: 100% of production sites.
+- "Healthy, delicious and responsible eating" aspect: 100% of the subsidiaries. - For the KPI "% of branded retail products with per-portion nutrition labeling", the subsidiaries in the Group's chocolate business activities have been excluded from the scope due to their specific characteristics. - "Employee well-being" aspect: 100% of the workforce registered at the end of the period. - "Environmental footprint" aspect: 100% of production sites.